MicrosoftDocs/sdk-api/sdk-api-src/content/interactioncontext/nf-interactioncontext-removepointerinteractioncontext.md

 ## -description

-Remove  the specified pointer from the set of pointers processed by the <a href="/previous-versions/windows/desktop/input_intcontext/interaction-context-portal">Interaction Context</a> object.
+Remove  the specified pointer from the set of pointers processed by the [Interaction Context](../_input_intcontext/index.md) object.

 ## -parameters

 ### -param interactionContext [in]

-Handle to the <a href="/previous-versions/windows/desktop/input_intcontext/interaction-context-portal">Interaction Context</a> object.
+Handle to the [Interaction Context](../_input_intcontext/index.md) object.

 ### -param pointerId [in]